 Here is a unique question about running from someone who only has a limited time to train:

 Stew, I read a lot about your workouts for fitness preparation.
-My question is, with my wife and my work & family schedule Monday thru Friday, the only time that I can really dedicate to running is the weekend (Saturday & Sunday).
-I am training to enter the police academy and I have about 3.5 to 4 months to prepare.
-The standards as far as running 300 meter run in 62.1 seconds and 1.5 mile run in 13.15.
+My question is, with my wife and my work & family schedule Monday thru Friday, the only time that I can really dedicate to running is the weekend.
+I am training to enter the police academy and I have about 3.5-4 months to prepare.
+The standards are as far as running 300 meters in 62.1 seconds and 1.5 miles in 13:15.
 Is it possible to achieve these standards if I only can dedicate time to running on the weekends?